sitasp/satish-blog/content/post/rootme-jinja2-ssti-walkthrough.md

 +++
-title = "From Detection to Flag: A Deep Dive into Jinja2 SSTI on Root-Me" description = "A step-by-step walkthrough of solving a Python SSTI challenge on Root-Me, from initial detection to crafting a context-free Jinja2 payload for code execution." date = "2025-09-11" draft = false
+title = "From Detection to Flag: Python Jinja2 SSTI on Root-Me" description = "A step-by-step walkthrough of solving a Python SSTI challenge on Root-Me, from initial detection to crafting a context-free Jinja2 payload for code execution." date = "2025-09-11" draft = false